 5 Traditions to Start THIS Thanksgiving

-Can you believe Thanksgiving is less than a week away?
+Can you believe Thanksgiving is here?
 We are dreaming of turkey and pies and stretchy pants!

 But Thanksgiving is about more than just piling up plates of food.
 It's about coming together with family and friends and celebrating the blessings of the past year.